Sony 10-18mm Lens Review

 I did a full comparison here of the two main wide-angle lenses that are currently available from Sony for the new Sony A7r (see my ever-growing Sony A7r Review here on the site).
 One of them is this NEX 10-18mm that worked so well on the cropped-sensor of my NEX system.
 The other is the full-frame Sony 16-35mm lens from their DSLR system.
 The latter needs an adapter to work on the Sony A7r.

 As you can see in the video below, the NEX lens is my surprising favorite!
 I didn’t really expect it to be equal in sharpness and quality to its bigger full frame counterpart.
-The advantages to the bigger 16-35mm are that it can shoot all the way down to f/2.8.
+One advantage to the bigger 16-35mm are that it can shoot all the way down to f/2.8.
 This would be valuable in low-light wide-angle handheld shooting (which I don’t do).
 It would also be valuable in astro-photography (which I rarely do).

 But the advantages of the NEX 10-18mm are manifold!
 You basically get to move it between 12mm-17mm without seeing the ring around the outside.
 And yes, you get the full-frame goodness of the 36 megapixels of the Sony A7r!
 That’s much wider than the 16-35mm.
 The distortion is pretty much exactly the same on both cameras, as you can see in the video review.
 Even better, the NEX lens is over 2x lighter, 3x cheaper, and a fraction of the size.
 Amazing!
 I’m not seeing any difference in the sharpness of the lens.